andrew henderson menu

 STEP 3 – Wait

-During this time, the government will conduct its own due diligence to vet all the information you have provided in your application.
-At the end of this period, normally 2-4 months, you will be notified whether your application has been accepted, delayed for further processing, or rejected for the Dominica citizenship by investment program.
+The government will conduct due diligence to verify the information provided in your application.
+This typically takes two to four months.
+At the end of this period, you will be notified if your application has been accepted, requires further processing or has been rejected.

 STEP 4 – Make the Investment

-The government will not transfer or use the funds you deposit in the citizenship account until naturalization certificates have been issued to you and your family.
+The government will not transfer or use the funds you deposit in the citizenship account until naturalisation certificates have been issued to you and your family.

 STEP 5 – Obtain Your Dominica Passport

-Once the CBIU receives proof of payment on your investment, they will issue your certificate of registration (or naturalization).
-You can then use it to apply for your Dominican passport.
+Once the CBIU receives proof of payment for your investment, it will issue your certificate of naturalisation, which is used to apply for your Dominican passport.

-While the Dominica passport process is extremely streamlined, it does require a lot of paperwork.
+While the Dominica passport process is streamlined, it does require a lot of paperwork.

 Expired Dominica passports can be renewed in any Dominica consulate.